 I’m a sucker for thick, creamy soups.
 But I always paid the price with an upset stomach if I indulged in these soups before going vegan.
 Fortunately, the vegan versions give me no problems at all!
 This Homestyle Potato Soup recipe (which is also gluten-free) comes from Allyson at Manifest Vegan.
 I altered it ever so slightly.

-This recipe is simple and involves just a few basic ingredients.
+This vegan potato soup recipe is super simple and involves just a few basic ingredients.
 No complexity in preparation, nor flavor.
 It’s HOMESTYLE, not gourmet.
 Personally, I loved it.
-So did Hubs.
+So did my husband.
 And even our very picky houseguest, J, ate a huge bowl of it (that’s amazing in itself).

 5 lb bag of Yukon Gold or Russet Potatoes, peeled and cubed